dai-continuous-testing/ansible-role-regional-proxy/README.md

 Experitest - Regional Proxy ansible role
 =========

-This role will install \ uninstall regional proxy for windows, linux and mac os hosts
+This role will install \ uninstall regional proxy for windows, linux and mac os hosts <br>
+For linux, the nginx conf and error logs folders are "nginx_conf: /etc/nginx" and  "nginx_logs: /var/log/nginx"

 Requirements
 ------------